matloff/TidyverseSkeptic/README.md

 But that is yet another example of my point, that **Tidy is burdening the R learner with extra, unnecessary complexity**.
 Indeed, just as **dplyr**, with 263 functions, is far too complex for beginners, so are pipes.
-There are so many variations to learn that Hadley's *Advanced R* book devotes a full chapter to pipes, 3415 words.
+There are so many variations to learn that Hadley's *R for Data Science* book devotes a full chapter to pipes, 3415 words.

-As noted before, a beginner need learn only a small fraction of that material, but the above example of the dot notation is certainly not an advanced case.
+As noted before, a beginner need learn only a small fraction of that material at first, but the above example of the dot notation is certainly not an advanced case.
 Again, each time the beginner is confronted with a new situation, she must sift through the myriad variants, of **dplyr**,, **purrr**, pipes or whatever.

 Moreover, what if the function **h()** above has two arguments, rather than just one, with each argument requiring functional composition?
 Pipes can't be used there.

-And much more importantly, even advocates of pipes concede that pipes make debugging more difficult; by contrast, my style above lends itself easily to debugging.
+And even more importantly, even advocates of pipes concede that pipes make debugging more difficult; by contrast, my style above lends itself easily to debugging.
 And again, for large problems, piped code is slower.